patrickbucher/read-think-write/content/dijkstra-counterpoint.md

 to Beethoven's music.
 And both Graham and Dijkstra wrote essays that I learned a lot from.

 Mozart is considered a genius, a _Wunderkind_.
-In the science of computer science, Dijkstra is considered a genius, too.
+In the field of computer science, Dijkstra is considered a genius, too.
 When one thinks of a genius, people like Einstein or Mozart come to mind immediately; Beethoven less so, even though many consider him a genius.
 And while Paul Graham's work is highly influential, it is only so in the rather narrow field of IT startups and LISP programming.

-Mozart _did_ work hard on his compositions, and so did Dijkstra on his algorithms.
-But most of their work supposedly took place in their mind before they put it onto the paper.
+Mozart did work hard on his compositions, and so did Dijkstra on his algorithms.
+But most of their work supposedly took place in their minds before they put it onto the paper.
 Maybe the genius just has a bigger working memory.
 The need to switch to paper comes up much later in the process.
-A genius knows how to organize one's thoughts better without filing them.
+A genius knows how to organize his thoughts better without laying them out physically before them.
 And he's obviously not afraid to loose them.

 Not being a genius, I feel quite comfortable developing my thinking _while_ writing.
 Thinking about a problem for a long time just creates loops in my mind